LJ-9801/NaN/README.md

 2. solvers
 3. outter/inner/dot/kron product
 4. GPU support

-## Dynamic Typing
-This library also support dynamic typing(multiplying a double with float) however with a small drop in performance.
-The way it handles different type is that it promote lower precision type to a higher one.
-Since data are copied from one type to another, it causes a small drop in performance.
-Further work will be done to improve this.

 ## BLAS Recommandation
 It is highly recommanded that you use a conda environment for this